 What Does Eel Sauce Taste Like?

-• Sugar: granulated sugar is the choice of sweetener here to create a shiny glaze.
+• Sugar: Granulated sugar is the choice of sweetener here to create a shiny glaze.

 How To Make Eel Sauce: